KelSolaar/Foundations/docs/help/Foundations_Manual.rst

 _`Usage`
 ========

-Given the large spectrum of the objects defined in **Foundations** package, please refer to the Api ( `Foundations - Api <index.html>`_ ) for precise usage examples about each modules.
+Given the large spectrum of the objects defined in **Foundations** package, please refer to `Foundations - Api <http://thomasmansencal.com/Sharing/Foundations/Support/Documentation/Api/index.html>`_ for precise usage examples about each modules.
 Here are listed a few non exhaustive usage examples.

 -  foundations.dataStructures.Structure: